sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 Robert C. Martin *(Uncle Bob)* said in a talk:

 > Imagine you have a button that you can push, it will test your code and if
-> everything is working a green light will come up, but if something is break, a
+> everything is working a green light will come up, but if something is broken,
-> red light will come up [...]
+> a red light will come up [...]

-He was of course talking about TDD, but I was bored and get inspired to build this little toy.
+He was of course talking about TDD.
+I got inspired to build this little toy.

 Hardware schematics, firmware and host software is available in [this Github repo](https://github.com/alx741/tdd_traffic-light).
 Along with information on